ailswan/ailswan.github.io/_essays/basic- Q&A.md

 The current internet structure follows a hierarchical ISP model with multiple layers.
 ISPs are categorized into Tier-1 ISPs, Regional ISPs, and Access ISPs based on the extent of their coverage.
 Internet Exchange Points (IXPs) enable direct connections between two ISPs without involving a third ISP.

+note:while ISPs are responsible for providing the physical connection to the internet, DNS is responsible for translating human-friendly domain names into machine-readable IP addresses, enabling users to access websites and services using easily memorable names.
+They are both integral parts of the internet ecosystem, working together to ensure a seamless online experience for users.

 ---

 ### **3. Communication Methods Between Hosts**